-The Board's Fiscal Year 2023 budget includes a capital budget (the "Fiscal Year 2023 Capital Budget") totaling \$645 million that focuses on the funding of a capital plan (the "Fiscal Year 2023 Capital Plan") that includes priority facilities needs at neighborhood schools; mechanical systems which control the indoor environment and air-quality of our schools; ADA accessibility; restroom modernizations; student recreation and athletic improvements; site improvements and continued expansion of technology upgrades and other academic priorities.
-The Fiscal Year 2023 Capital Plan also includes, among other projects: (i) \$369 million for facility needs, including roof, mechanical and masonry projects and fire alarm system replacement; (ii) \$30.5 million to increase Americans with Disabilities Act accessibility in 28 schools as part of a multi-year program to ensure all CPS buildings have first-floor accessibility; (iii) \$20 million to renovate existing student recreation and athletic resources such as stadiums, athletic fields and natatoriums; (iv) \$65.2 million to design and build new playgrounds, playlots, and school yards at over 50 schools across the city so that students can benefit from a well-rounded education that promotes healthy and active development; and (v) \$20 million to upgrade school network infrastructure to address equitable connectivity, replace aging hardware at schools, and upgrade our data warehouse and data backups.
-Funding of the Fiscal Year 2023 Capital Plan derives from the proceeds of future bond issuances and other confirmed and potential outside resources as they become identified.
+The Board's Fiscal Year 2024 budget includes a capital budget (the "Fiscal Year 2024 Capital Budget") totaling \$155 million that focuses on the funding of a capital plan (the "Fiscal Year 2024 Capital Plan") that prioritizes critical facility needs, interior improvements, programmatic investments, site improvements, and IT upgrades.
+The Fiscal Year 2024 Capital Plan includes, among other projects: (i) \$34.2 million for priority roof, envelope, and mechanical projects; (ii) \$2.2 million for fire alarm system replacement; (iii) \$5.2 million for building automation system upgrades; (iv) \$23.6 million for site improvements so that students can benefit from a well-rounded education that promotes healthy and active development; and (v) \$6.2 million investment in ITS governance, risk, compliance management, private and public cloud upgrades & data storage capacity, and ITS data center network infrastructure upgrades.
+Funding of the Fiscal Year 2024 Capital Plan derives from the proceeds of bond issuances and other confirmed and potential outside resources as they become identified.

-The Board released the 2018 Educational Facilities Master Plan (the "EFMP") as of October 1, 2018.
+The Board released the 2023 Educational Facilities Master Plan (the "EFMP") as of September 28, 2023.
 The Board first adopted such a plan in 2013 and it is required to be updated periodically pursuant to the requirements of State Law.
 The EFMP combines data and feedback from internal and external sources to provide a holistic picture of the Board's short and long-term facility needs.
 The planning process is part of a continuous effort to provide safe, healthy, and supportive learning environments.
-It also provides for sufficient space for the number of students in the building, equitable access to advanced technology, playgrounds, air-conditioned classrooms, programmatic upgrades, and ADA accessibility.
-The 2023 Capital Plan aligns with the priorities outlined in the EFMP.
+The EFMP will be used along with community input to prepare a five-year strategic plan to be released in 2024.
+Future Capital Plans will align with the priorities outlined in the EFMP and the strategic plan.
 Additionally, the Board conducts biannual facility assessments for each facility owned, leased, or operated by the district.
-The latest facility condition assessments were completed at each Board-operated school building between June 2019 and December 2021.
+The Board completed its most recent round of facility condition assessments for each Board-operated school building between June 2021 and December 2022.
+The current round of assessments started in June 2023.